dhruvparamhans/random_notes/hexrays220.md

 	}

 v2 variable (from ECX) is lost...
-Yes, this code is incorrect, but it would be great for Hex-Rays to give a warning.
+Yes, this code is incorrect, but it would be good for Hex-Rays to give a warning.

 Another one: